ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 ##### Subscriptions for a group of entities of the same type with multiple attributes

-This type of subscription is focused to a **group of entities of the same type**.
+This type of subscription is focused on a **group of entities of the same type**.

 All the desired attributes to be subscribed for the specific entity, need to be included in the **notification -> attrs list**.